 Section 8 of the report outlines a set of necessary follow-on work raised during the course of this planning effort, but which the current project could not meaningfully address.
-The recommendations are summarized below, including a Phase 2 project led by RDPO and Metro (pending funding from the Urban Areas Security Initiative) to address recommendations 2, 3, 4 and 6.
+The recommendations are summarized below, including a Phase 2 project led by RDPO and Metro (to be funded by the Urban Areas Security Initiative grant) to address recommendations 2, 3, 4 and 5.
 Additional resources are needed to advance the full list of recommendations for future work.

-Recommendation Level Lead / Key Partners 1 Integrate RETRs into other planning and investment decision- making processes State, Regional, and Local Various 2 Prioritize or tier the regional ETRs Regional RDPO & Metro (RETR Phase 2) 3 Develop RETR management plans to include: RETR operations in an emergency, evaluation of specific hazard events, maintenance and coordination between jurisdictions, and transition to recovery Local with regional facilitation Local jurisdictions with facilitation by RDPO & Metro (RETR Phase 2) 4 Better address vulnerable populations Regional and Local RDPO & Metro (RETR Phase 2 and Social vulnerability Tool (SVT) 5 Integrate RETR and LETRs into evacuation planning Local and regional TBD 6 Formalize the RETRs and agree to a plan for consistent updates Regional RDPO & Metro (RETR Phase 2) 7 Engineering evaluation of top priority routes for seismic upgrades Local and regional TBD 8 Evaluate river routes Regional/State Ports and Coast Guard, State Resilience Office 9 Develop equity-centered public messaging for transportation in emergencies Regional RDPO Public Messaging TF 10 Evaluate bike and pedestrian options for emergency transportation Local Various
+Recommendation Level Lead / Key Partners 1 Integrate RETRs into other planning and investment decision-making processes State, Regional, and Local Various 2 Prioritize or tier the regional ETRs Regional RDPO & Metro RETR Phase 2 3 Develop RETR management plans to include: RETR operations in an emergency, evaluation of specific hazard events, maintenance and coordination between jurisdictions, and transition to recovery Local with regional facilitation Local jurisdictions with facilitation by RDPO & Metro RETR Phase 2 4 Better address vulnerable populations Regional and Local RDPO & Metro Social Vulnerability Tool (SVT) RETR Phase 2 5 Formalize the RETRs and agree to a plan for consistent updates Regional RDPO & Metro RETR Phase 2 6 Integrate RETR and LETRs into evacuation planning Local and regional Counties in partnership with RDPO and other agencies 7 Engineering evaluation of top priority routes for seismic upgrades State, Regional, and Local Various 8 Evaluate river routes for use in response to catastrophic event Regional/State Ports and Coast Guard, State Resilience Office 9 Develop equity-centered public messaging for transportation in emergencies Regional RDPO Public Messaging Task Force 10 Evaluate bike and pedestrian options for emergency transportation Local Various

-This report was developed and is being released at a time when the Portland-Vancouver region - along with the rest of the world - is confronting a different kind of disaster in the response to COVID-19.
+This report was developed and finalized at a time when the Portland-Vancouver region-along with the rest of the world-is confronting a different kind of disaster in the response to COVID-19.
 The region (and Oregon) also experienced devastating wildfires in September 2020 as this work was underway, underscoring the need to be prepared and resilient.
 The alignment of these circumstances has provided an opportunity to reflect on how the current public health and economic disruption, and the 2020 wildfires are both like and unlike the kind of disruption that may occur at a regional scale following a CSZ event.